 - Vulnerability Due to Certain Concentrations - The Company is subject to substantial federal and state government regulation, including licensing and other requirements relating to the offering of the Company's existing products in new markets and offerings of new products, both of which may restrict the Company's ability to expand its business.
+The business is subject to normal claims fluctuations and environmental issues.

-Direct premiums written and premiums and considerations, including receivables for contracts subject to redetermination, from the Ohio Department of Medicaid under the Medicaid contract as a percentage of total direct premiums written and total premiums and considerations, including receivables subject to redetermination are 69% and 64% as of December 31, 2023 and 74% and 42% as of December 31, 2022, respectively.
+Direct premiums written and uncollected premiums, including receivables for contracts subject to redetermination, from members and the Centers for Medicare and Medicaid Services related to the Medicare Plans as a percentage of total direct premiums written and total uncollected premiums, including receivables for contracts subject to redetermination, are 63% and 48% as of December 31, 2024 and 69% and 64% as of December 31, 2023, respectively.

-Direct premiums written and premiums and considerations, including receivables for contracts subject to redetermination, from the Ohio Department of Medicaid and Centers of Medicare and Medicaid Services under the MyCare Ohio contract for the Medicare Advantage and Medicare Part D program as a percentage of total direct premiums written and total premiums and considerations, including receivables for contracts subject to redetermination are 31% and 36% as of December 31, 2023 and 26% and 58% as of December 31, 2022, respectively.
+Direct premiums written and uncollected premiums, including receivables for contracts subject to redetermination, from the state of Ohio, as a percentage of total direct premiums written and total uncollected premiums, including receivables for contracts subject to redetermination, are 37% and 52% as of December 31, 2024 and 31% and 36% as of December 31, 2023, respectively.